Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 APN1-Aurora:StorageUsage(GB-Month)

-The charges shown here are I/O charges and storage usage charges.
+The charges displayed here are I/O charges and storage usage charges.

-Since I cannot provide the cost for the actual environment, I made an estimate using Aurora MySQL under the following conditions.
+Since we cannot provide the cost for the actual environment, we calculated it using Aurora MySQL under the following conditions.

 Region | Tokyo Region |